 Serious opportunistic infections may cause various symptoms depending on the organ affected:

 Brain: Headache, weakness, loss of coordination, or deterioration of mental function

 Digestive tract: Pain, diarrhea, or bleeding

 HIV can also cause symptoms when it directly infects and damages organs such as the following:

 Brain: Brain damage with memory loss, difficulty thinking and concentrating, or both, eventually resulting in dementia if HIV infection is not treated, as well as weakness, tremor, or difficulty walking

-Kidneys: Kidney failure with swelling in the legs and face, fatigue, and changes in urination (more common in blacks than in whites), but often not until the infection is severe
+Kidneys: Kidney failure with swelling in the legs and face, fatigue, and changes in urination, but often not until the infection is severe

 Heart: Heart failure with shortness of breath, cough, wheezing, and fatigue (uncommon)